 Simulation’s Role in the Oil & Gas Industry

 In a previous article I wrote about the role that simulation can play in the design and optimization of mining equipment.
-This time I would like to continue the broader topic of simulation’s role in the natural resources sector by giving special attention to the Oil & Gas industry and the applicability of CAE software in this demanding industry.
+This time I would like to continue the broader topic of simulation’s role in the natural resources sector by giving special attention to the oil and gas industry and the applicability of CAE software in this demanding industry.

-But drilling process in oil & gas extraction is well-known.
+But drilling process in oil and gas extraction is well-known.
 Most interesting is that the same drilling infrastructure can perform seismic surveys based on shock waves generated by:

 • Compressed air guns that shoot pulses or columns of air into the water for sea-platforms

 • The thumper trucks used for drilling by slamming heavy palates into the ground for exploration over the land

 • Explosives that are inserted into the ground by drilling for exploration over the land or taking it overboard for exploration over water and detonated

 Generated by the drilling infrastructure, the shock waves travel to the heart of the earth and are reflected back to the surface by the different layers of rocks.
 The reflections travel at varying speed depending on the density or category of layers of rock through which they pass.
 The shock waves are reflected and picked up by the audio sensitive vibration detectors or microphones: in the land, the drilling parts consist of seismometers, while those on the water are done by the drilling hydrophones.
 In this way, the seismologists can interpret the anomalies associated with typical structures for gas or petroleum traps and oil.